parshvadaftari/deep-research-memory/README.md

 - **UI Components**: Radix UI + Tailwind CSS
 - **Real-time**: WebSocket for streaming responses

+## Modular Backend Structure

+The backend is organized into modular subfolders for each agent type:

+- `simple_agent/` – Simple research agent logic and endpoints
+- `sequential_agent/` – LangGraph sequential agent logic and endpoints
+- `multiagent/` – LangGraph multiagent logic and endpoints

 ### Why GPT-4.1-mini?

 We chose GPT-4.1-mini for its optimal balance of performance, cost, and speed: